gulpinhenry/README-Generator/output/README.md

 ## Description
-sample descriptionm hbere
+test desc

 ## Installation
-undefined
+test inst

 ## Usage
-undefined
+test usage

 ## License
-This application is covered under the MPL 2.0 license.
+This application is covered under the Apache 2.0 license.

 ## Contributing
-undefined
+test cont

 ## Tests
-undefined
+test test

 ## Questions
 For any questions, please reach out by creating an issue.